 Among the many major social media apps that don’t have an official app for the Apple Watch is Twitter.
 Personally, I use Twitter a lot, and if you’re in the same boat as I am, you would appreciate having access to Twitter straight from your wrist.
 It’s just easier than having to pull out your phone if you’re just trying to catch up with what’s been going on.

-Chrip for Twitter offers all of Twitter’s functionality in an easy to use, easy to navigate app that will make you feel right at home.
-It can show you your timeline, mentions, notifications, and even allow you to retweet or like tweets you see.
+Chrip for Twitter offers all of Twitter’s functionality in an easy-to-use, easy-to-navigate app that will make you feel right at home.
+It can show you your timeline, mentions, and notifications, and even allow you to retweet or like tweets you see.

 Plus, with the Pro version of the app, you can check your DMs (and reply to them), compose Tweets straight from your wrist, access your lists, and more.
-It’s priced at ₹249, but you can choose to pay a higher amount if you want to support the developer.
+It’s free but the Pro version of the app with additional features is priced at ₹269.

 Download Chirp for Twitter from the App Store (Free)

 9. iTranslate Translator